The Top 10 Most Common Mistakes Students Make on the NCLEX-PN (and How to Avoid Them)

 ❌ The Problem:

-Even students who know the material can blank out due to anxiety, especially if the test shuts off early (which might mean you passed!).
+Even well-prepared students can blank due to nerves, especially if the computer shuts off early (which could mean you passed).

 ✅ How to Avoid It:

-- Trust the CAT system—early shutoff doesn’t mean you failed
+- Trust the CAT system—early shutoff doesn’t mean failure

 🧠 Mistake #10: Not Knowing When to Ask for Help